Vz0n/Vz0n/README.md

 <h1>Hello ✌</h1>

-- My name is Samuel, im from Venezuela and i am 17 years old.
+- I'm from Venezuela, 17 yo.

-- I have been learning programming for 3 years and i continue to this day.
+- I have been learning programming for 3 years and keep going to this day.

-- My favorite programming language is Java.
+- My favourite programming language is Java.

 <hr>